Learner FAQThis learner information is to be read in conjunction with our full terms and conditions

 2. Learners must knock on the door and the Trainer will unlock it for you at the start of your session.

 3. Learners must wear a mask for the session (please bring one).

 4. Learners must wash hands at arrival and wear gloves (gloves provided).

 5. Learners must maintain physical distance from the Trainer.
 Screens and floor lay out will enable this.

 6. Learners who have any cold or flu signs and symptoms must rebook the practical session.

 Do I have to wear a mask?

 Yes.
-In line with Government requirements at Alert Level 2, 3 and 4, you must wear a mask or face covering during your training session.
+In line with Government requirements at the Red and Green setting, you must wear a mask or face covering during your training session.
+At Green, mask wearing is optional.
 For more information please visit Wear a face covering

 Information about first aid training